The Role of Sequence Information in Minimal Models of Molecular Assembly: Model Definitions

-We begin with definitions borrowed from the aTAM literature (\cite{Rothemund2000,Doty2011}).
-We consider a variant of aTAM where tiles are allowed to rotate (\cite{Demaine2012}).
-As tiles are allowed to rotate, we differentiate between an oriented tile, a 4-tuple of glue types $(\sigma_N, \sigma_E, \sigma_S, \sigma_W)$, and the orientation-free tile type which is an equivalence class of all cyclic permutations of any of its given tiles.
+We begin with definitions borrowed from the aTAM literature \cite{Rothemund2000,Doty2011}.
+As tiles are allowed to rotate, we differentiate between an oriented tile, which is a 4-tuple of glue types $(\sigma_N, \sigma_E, \sigma_S, \sigma_W)$, and the orientation-free tile type which is an equivalence class of all cyclic permutations of any of its given tiles.
 In practice, the tile type can be associated with a default orientation, and the tile can be conceived of a tile type $\Theta$ placed in some specific orientation $\rho = \{N,E,S,W\}$ corresponding to the direction faced by the face that would face north in the default orientation.

 A \textbf{configuration} is a partial function $A:\mathbb{Z}^2 \rightarrow \mathbb{T}$, where $\mathbb{T}$ is the set of all possible tiles. $dom(A)$ is the set of points in configuration $A$ with a tile.
 A coordinate $z \notin dom(A)$ is empty in $A$. $A$ is a \textbf{subconfiguration} of $A'$ if $dom(A) \subseteq dom(A')$.
 For convenience, we frequently use single-tile configurations $a = (\Theta, \rho, z)$ for a tile type $\Theta$, an orientation $\rho$ and a coordinate $z$, which we call \textbf{coordinated tiles}.
 The empty configuration is defined as $A_{empty}$ such that $dom(A_{empty}) = \emptyset$.
-The addition of configurations $A'' = A + A'$ is well-defined if $dom(A) \bigcap dom(A') = \emptyset$, otherwise $A'' = \infty$ (\cite{Rothemund2000}).
+The addition of configurations $A'' = A + A'$ is well-defined if $dom(A) \bigcap dom(A') = \emptyset$, otherwise $A'' = \infty$ \cite{Rothemund2000}.
 In the former case,

 The \textbf{strength function} is a partial function $g:\mathbb{Z}_+^2 \rightarrow \mathbb{Z}$.
 The strength function determines the type of interaction between two glues.
-Two glues $\sigma$ and $\sigma'$ have an attractive interaction if $g(\sigma,\sigma') > 0$, do not interact if $g(\sigma,\sigma') = 0$ (or have a neutral interaction) and have a repulsive interaction if $g(\sigma,\sigma') < 0$.
-Newly added tiles are allowed to form neutral or repulsive interactions, but only if the sum of interactions of each of their edges add up to greater than the temperature $\tau$, which we have set equal to $1$ for all the models that we consider.
+Two glues $\sigma$ and $\sigma'$ have an attractive interaction if $g(\sigma,\sigma') > 0$, do not interact if $g(\sigma,\sigma') = 0$ (also called a neutral interaction) and have a repulsive interaction if $g(\sigma,\sigma') < 0$.
+Newly added tiles are allowed to form neutral or repulsive interactions (see \cite{Mavnuch2009} for a further discussion of negative strengths), but only if the sum of interactions of each of their edges is equal to or greater than the temperature $\tau$, which we have set equal to $1$ for all the models that we consider.